Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Conclusion

-We introduced a weight-space projection with guarantees for stability, recursive feasibility, and monotonic improvement.
+We introduced a weight-space projection with guarantees for safe-by-induction feasibility and monotonic improvement.
 A primary limitation is the method's conservativeness as the projection step does not generate new direction to improve.
-We aim to address this by integrating \cite{caoSimpleApproachConstraintAware2025} to modify the objective for improved safe exploration.
+We aim to address this by integrating~\cite{caoSimpleApproachConstraintAware2025} to modify the objective for improved safe exploration.

+\begin{ack} The authors would like to thank Xiao (Sam) Huang, Hansung Kim, Fionna Koop, and Yilun Ma for the valuable discussions and feedback during the preparation of this manuscript. \end{ack}